Last Updated on November 3, 2020 by Laura

 One of my favorite childhood traditions was watching the Thanksgiving Day Parade in my p.j.s!
 I loved the giant balloons, the floats, and Santa at the end!
 I still tune into it every year.
 Many of your students probably watch the parade as part of their Thanksgiving traditions, so they will connect with this book!
 I love this book because we get a glimpse into the childhood of Tony Sarg and gain insight into how his interests as a young boy led to the invention of the giant balloon puppets that are still so iconic today.
 Melissa Sweet’s mixed media collage illustrations are delightful (Don’t overlook the endpapers!)!
-This book is great for examining character traits and citing textual evidence.
+This November picture book is great for examining character traits and citing textual evidence.
+(Read more about how I like to use this book in this post!)

 The next 3 titles are variations on the Turkey Disguise theme – what fun!